 We discovered only six instances in which OCR independently evaluated additional factors subsequent to an institution's assessment.
-The most frequently cited factor was student participation on club or intransural teams.
+The most frequently cited factor was student participation on club or intramural teams.
 In all six cases, OCR used this evaluation of additional factors as a basis for its decision to reject the recipient's interpretation of the results as not requiring the addition of a new team.

 Most institutions eventually attained compliance through the use of part three of the three-part test.
-Most of these recipients cited insufficient remaining unmet interest as the primary deciding factor not to add a team although a considerable minority did indicate that lack of competitive opportunities was a factor.
-A probable contributor to these findings of insufficient interest was the fact that nearly two-thirds of those schools added at least one new sports team, certainly OCR Response to Committee Page 10 of 10 contributing to a reduction in unmet interest.
+Most of these recipients cited insufficient remaining unmer interest as the primary deciding factor, not to add a team although a considerable minority did indicate that lack of competitive opportunities was a factor.
+A probable contributor to these findings of insufficient interest was the fact that nearly two-thirds of those schools added at least one new sports team, certainly contributing to a reduction in unmet interest.
 Significantly, only two of these institutions attained compliance by demonstrating a lack of sufficient athletic ability within their current student population.